VigneshIyer11888/Reproducible-Research-Course-Project-Week-4/Week4PeerProject.md

 ```
 ##  [1] "K" "M" ""  "B" "m" "+" "0" "5" "6" "?"
 "4" "2" "3" "h" "7" "H" "-" "1" "8"
 ```

+#### 1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

+Since we have already subset the original data based on the EVTYPE, FATALITIES, INJURIES, PROPDMG, PROPDMGEXP, CROPDMG and CROPDMGEXP we now need to process the data further in such a way that for each "EVTYPE" we need to find the FATALTIES and INJURIES.

+Doing the above process would give us an insight as to which event type caused maximum fatalities and injuries.